Mozambique–United States relations: History

 Contacts between the two countries continued in the early 1980s as part of the U.S. administration's conflict resolution efforts in the region.
 In late 1983, a new U.S. ambassador arrived in Maputo, and the first Mozambican envoy to the United States arrived in Washington, signaling a thaw in the bilateral relationship.
 The United States subsequently responded to Mozambique's economic reform and drift away from Moscow's embrace by initiating an aid program in 1984.
 President of Mozambique Samora Machel paid a symbolically important official working visit to the United States in 1985, where he met U.S. President Ronald Reagan.
 After that meeting, a full U.S. Agency for International Development (USAID) mission was established, and significant assistance for economic reform efforts began.
 President Joaquim Chissano met with President George W. Bush in September 2003; previously, he had met with Presidents Reagan (October 1987), Bush (March 1990), and Bill Clinton (November 1998), and also with Secretaries of State Colin Powell (February 2002) and James Baker (July 1992).
 Since taking office in February 2005, President Armando Guebuza has visited the United States on five occasions.
 In June 2005, President Guebuza visited Washington, D.C., to take part in President Bush's mini-summit on Africa, along with the leaders of Ghana, Namibia, Botswana, and Niger.
 Later that month, he attended the Corporate Council on Africa (CCA) Business Summit in Baltimore.
 President Guebuza returned in September 2005 for the United Nations General Assembly in New York and in December 2005 attended the Fourth Development Cooperation Forum at the Carter Center in Atlanta.
-In 2006 he visited New York for the UN General Assembly, and in 2007 he visited Washington, D.C. for the signing of Mozambique's Millennium Challenge Corporation compact.
+In 2006, he visited New York for the UN General Assembly, and in 2007 he visited Washington, D.C. for the signing of Mozambique's Millennium Challenge Corporation compact.

+Aid

+Since Mozambique's independence, the United States has provided aid to Mozambique, with increased assistance following the floods in 2000.
+This aid has focused on health, agriculture, and democratic governance, totaling over $6 billion since 1984.
+A significant portion of this aid has been allocated for HIV and AIDS relief through the President's Emergency Plan for AIDS Relief (PEPFAR) program.
+Other U.S. programs in Mozambique include the Peace Corps, the Feed the Future Initiative, the President's Malaria Initiative, and the Global Climate Change Initiative.
+The Millennium Challenge Corporation (MCC) Compact, which ended in 2013, allocated approximately $448 million for Mozambique's development.

+In 2025 HIV testing became unavailable in most regions of Mozambique, as a result of USAID funding stoppage, according to the United Nations.
+Additionally, community workers, educators, and counselors involved in projects funded by the U.S. President’s Emergency Plan for AIDS Relief have ceased receiving payments, impacting efforts to combat the epidemic.